slawkorybski/midea-ac-py/.github/ISSUE_TEMPLATE/bug-report.md

   Before submitting an issue please review the following:
   - Search or browse the existing open and closed issues for your problem.
 It's likely another user has encountered and resolved the problem.
   - Make sure you are running the latest version of the integration.
-  - When creating an issue please include full logs with debugging enabled.
+  - When creating an issue please include the following:
+    - Full logs with debugging enabled.
 Attach the file or paste logs inside triple backticks.
+    - Attach the diagnostic file downloaded from the device page.
 -->